Chocolate4U/Iran-v2ray-rules/README.md

 ## GeoSite-Lite
 - `geosite:ir`
   Contains non-ir TLD Iranian domains (e.g. `.com` `.net` `.org` etc.) with dead domains removed and rules to bypass all `.ir` domains.
-  All IR domains from normal GeoSite get checked every 24 hours and after removal of non-Active domains, will get in this category.
+  All IR domains from normal GeoSite get checked every 24 hours and after the removal of non-active domains, will get in this category.
-  The test may not be very accurate, so I recommend to update this list every day or regularly.
+  The test may not be very accurate, so I recommend updating this list daily or regularly.

 - `geosite:ads`
   Contains a list of Persian advertisement and tracking domains.